Log in

-It was about a trademark dispute which CAFFUK had created by the following threats of infringement proceedings, which they sent to BAFF at Christmas 2007, and published on CAFFUK's two public websites:
+This was about a trademark dispute which CAFFUK had created by the following threats of infringement proceedings, which they posted to BAFF at Christmas Eve 2007, and published on CAFFUK's two public websites:

 "The Title, Letterhead, Logo and Trade Mark of The Combined Armed Forces Federation UK (CAFF UK) is registered for copyright protection with the UK Intellectual Property Office.